AgendaMedia/Are-All-Types-of-Back-Pain-Treatable-with-Stem-Cells-/README.md

 # Latest Insights and Research

 - Studies published in recent years show promising improvements in pain relief and function among patients with disc degeneration treated with stem cells.
+-
 - Clinical trials are ongoing to standardize dosages, cell types, and long-term outcomes.
+-
-- Combination therapies—such as stem cells with platelet-rich plasma (PRP)—are gaining attention for enhanced results.
+- Combination therapies such as stem cells with platelet-rich plasma (PRP)—are gaining attention for enhanced results.

 While still evolving, the evidence suggests that regenerative medicine may reshape how we treat spine conditions in the future.